 Is PTA to be given to all or to selective participants: what about control group and the community?

 It is not possible for the sponsor or the investigator to provide PTA all the time to trial participants as this may jeopardize research atmosphere by arising the need of more funds and manpower, and also deviating from the main aim of the research.
-Post trial responsibilities should be considered whenever needed and not as a blanket statement (33).
+Post-trial responsibilities should be considered whenever needed and not as a blanket statement (33).

 Another important aspect is if the study drug/intervention is found to be useful, whether this should be provided to the control group or not?
 This will be particularly relevant to situations where the standard therapies are not very much effective and the new drug/intervention is showing promising results.
 Providing PTA to control group may prove fruitful in controlling the signs/symptoms of the underlying condition, or halting the progression of the same.
 But at the same time it will add to the burden for sponsor and the investigator, and the situation may not be very healthy especially in developing and resource poor nations.

-Another important aspect comes regarding the provision of PTA to the community from which the study participants are drawn.
+One important aspect comes regarding the provision of PTA to the community from which the study participants are drawn.
 According to principle of equitable distribution of health, ideally the beneficial treatment must reach the community.
 Controversy exists to this notion too, if the new drug/intervention does not get approved because of some safety issue, will it be ethical to expose the community to such a therapy.
 Even if it is approved, who will bear the cost of PTA in time gap from the trial completion to final approval of such therapy?
 (17) Government may intervene and prove solution to such dilemma along with study sponsor and investigator.
 Special tax and fee exemptions can be given to such therapies and they can be made applicable for the fast track approvals.
 Suppose the new treatment is approved for marketing, what right does the patient have to PTA?
 Will it be provided at market price, a discounted price, cost of production, or no cost at all?
 (20).

 Uncertainty about continuous provision of PTA?

-Continued access to study drug or intervention may be financially difficult for pharmaceutical companies; this unreliability about sufficient supply of the study drug may raise doubts in the participant’s mind about their integrity to provide benefit.
+Continued access to study drug or intervention may be financially difficult for pharmaceutical companies; this unreliability about sufficient supply of the study drugs may raise doubts in the participant’s mind about their integrity to provide benefit.
+Cost of any clinical trial with adding extra standards in the form of PTA may become too high which in turn may limit the number of new clinical trials.
+Laying PTA obligations on trial sponsors and investigators may discourage them to initiate new research projects (22).

 PTA arrangement for chronic disorders should be or should not be?